Big1ce/Big1ce.github.io/_posts/2019-08-16-good-night.markdown

 ## Day_5

-> **Dear Baby~** This is my fifth blog!It is for you.
+> **Dear Baby~** This is my fifth blog!
+It is for you.

-I felt very sad when I heard that you were depressed.If I could, I would wrap my arms around you and just hold you until the depressed went away.I miss you.
+I felt very sad when I heard that you were depressed.
+If I could, I would wrap my arms around you and just hold you until the depressed went away.I miss you.
 Good night my darling~

 ---
 <p id = "Day_6"></p>